Above Innsbruck , © Tirol Werbung / Jörg Koopmann

 © Region Seefeld

-With amazing views of iconic 2,662-metre Hohe Munde Peak, the Leutasch Handcycle Trip traverses Gaistal Valley, noted for being one of Tirol’s most beautiful valleys.
-Located en-route, steeped in history and character you will find the Ganghofer Museum Cultural Center that is accessible for wheelchair users and those with restricted mobility.
-Leutasch is dotted by many worthwhile chapels, some of which are situated along the route as well.
-The efforts of hand cycling are highly rewarded at Leutasch Alpine Bath, featuring a variety of pools and a health suite with sauna baths with access facilities.
+With amazing views of iconic 2,662-metre Hohe Munde peak, the Leutasch Handcycle Trip traverses Gaistal Valley, noted for being one of Tirol’s most beautiful valleys.
+Located en-route, steeped in history and character you will find the Ganghofer Museum that is accessible for wheelchair users and those with restricted mobility.
+Leutasch also has many chapels, some of which are situated along the route as well.
+After all that hard work, where better to relax than at the Leutasch Alpine Bath, a leisure centre featuring a variety of pools and a health suite with sauna baths with wheelchair-access facilities?

 Read moreShow less